-The small town feeling and proximity to the river, trees, and other vegetation.

 Milwaukie is a small town with a depth of history adjacent to a larger urban area and close to beautiful outdoor recreational areas.

-Small and community centered.
-It feels like a smaller town, even so close to Portland.

 Milwaukie's downtown feels like an old-timey Main Street.
 "Small-town feel" still even with the futuristic TriMet gliding by.

-The fact that it's very spacious; large plots of land and greenery.
-It doesn't feel cramped.
-I also like the community activities (like the umbrella parade) and living in a city that's main street is on the river.

-I love the river view, small town feel, walkability, easy access to Portland (both via the MAX and Mcloughlin) and great parks such as Milwaukie Bay.
+I love the river view, small town feel, walk- ability, easy access to Portland (both via the MAX and Mcloughlin) and great parks such as Milwaukie Bay.
 I like living near Downtown on the one hand and beautiful Elk Rock Island on the other!

-I like the quaint feeling of the downtown.
-I like that it's close to all Portland has to offer but is a smaller town.

-Affordable family neighborhoods

-Farmers Market and iconic City Hall building It's connectivity to the river, it's increasingly safe ability to walk and ride a bike everywhere, being a small self-contained city on the edge of a big city.

-I like that Milwaukie has a small, walkable downtown.
+I can walk to MAX Affordable family neighborhoods I like that Milwaukie has a small, walkable downtown.
 I also like the recent emphasis on bike, walk, and transit commute methods, they all allow for you to feel a part of your community instead of in your own little bubble in your car.